EUROPEAN SYSTEMS

 REUS-TARRAGONA - 1971

-FIRTESA operated just two ex London Q1s rebuilt to te condition shown here.
-After up to ten years of hard slog both were in a terrible state by 1971.
+FIRTESA operated just two ex London Q1s rebuilt to the condition shown here.
+After up to ten years of hard slog both were in a terrible state by 1971 the photographs do them too much justice!
 Both these views are of the same vehicle - the other at the time carried no external advertising.
 Regrettably these were the only Spanish ex LT trolleybuses I saw.

 A small number of these French built Vetras were also in use